aajfranklin/Click-And-Roll/README.md

 - [ ] Fix white space when players don't have enough seasons to fill the overlay
 - [x] Fix zero stats showing as n/a?
 - [ ] Fix stat display briefly visible without styling when same as previous player but in new scroll parent
-- [ ] Fix previous player's stats sometimes briefly showing
+- [x] Fix previous player's stats sometimes briefly showing
 - [ ] Fix scroll bar blocking stats of players with too few years to fill the overlay
 - [x] Fix team name and city reversed!
+- [ ] Fix do not observe mutations in content editable fields
+- [ ] Fix close overlay to hide container parent, not remove entirely (should resolve some flicker issues)

 #### Other